NURS 1101 – Fundamentals of Nursing

 6 credits | Prerequisites: NURS 1101, NURS 1115, ALTH 1105, BIOL 2205 and MATH 1135 | Corequisites: NURS 1105, BIOL 2206 and PSYC 1111

-This course follows the framework identified from the program philosophy using patient-centered care and clinical judgment in relationship to quality improvement and safety to form a plan of study for specific health conditions of the endocrine, respiratory, gastrointestinal, urinary, musculoskeletal and cardiac systems.
+This course follows the framework identified from the program philosophy using patient-centered care and clinical judgment in relationship to quality improvement and safety to form a plan of study for specific health conditions of the endocrine, respiratory, gastrointestinal, urinary, musculoskeletal, cardiac systems, cancer and the terminally ill.
 Preventive, rehabilitative and therapeutic aspects of these conditions are studied as well as the physical, mental, emotional, cultural and spiritual needs of adults and children experiencing these conditions.
 Integrated within the course is the professional role of the nurse in patient care in collaboration with team members, patient and family through effective communication to promote positive outcomes.

 NURS 1121 – Medical-Surgical Nursing II